crankysparrow/portfolio2022/src/notes/ffmpeg-gif-video.md

 The command above on its own creates a file that's completely unoptimized and HUGE.
 So you can add a bunch of other adjustments through a special filter command.

+The filter command is preceded by `-filter_complex` or `-vf`.
+The difference (I think?) is about how many inputs/outputs you have, with `-filter_complex` being used for multiple inputs/outputs with complex filter chains, vs `-vf` which is a simpler, linear filter chain. ([reddit comment about this](https://www.reddit.com/r/ffmpeg/comments/gy4hdb/whats_the_difference_between_vf_and_filter_complex/)).

 ```bash
 ffmpeg -f image2 -r 60 -i image-%d.png -filter_complex "FILTER_HERE" output.gif
 ```

-This was by far the most confusing part for me, so I'm going to break it into pieces.
+The filter was by far the most confusing part for me, so I'm going to break it into pieces.

 #### ffmpeg filter syntax